SyberiaK/sl10n/docs/quick-start.md

-You can also define a path where your translation files are stored, what language is default, what filenames should be ignored and what parsing implementation (implements `sl10n.pimpl.ParsingImpl`) to use:
+You can also define a path where your translation files are stored, what language is default, what filenames should be ignored and what parsing implementation (implements `pimpl.ParsingImpl`) to use:

 ```python linenums="1" hl_lines="14-17"
 from pathlib import Path